MicrosoftDocs/windows-dev-docs/hub/powertoys/keyboard-manager.md

 To remap a key to a shortcut (combination of keys), enter the shortcut key combination in the "Mapped To" column.

-For example, if you want to select the <kbd>C</kbd> key and have it result in "Ctrl + V":
+For example, if you want to select the <kbd>Ctrl</kbd> key and have it result in "⊞ Win" + "←" (left arrow):

 - Key: "Ctrl"
 - Mapped To: "⊞ Win" + "←" (left arrow)

 > [!NOTE]
 > Key remapping will be maintained even if the remapped key is used inside another shortcut.
+The order of keypress matters in this scenario as the action is executed during keydown, not keyup.
 For example, pressing <kbd>Ctrl</kbd> + <kbd>C</kbd> would result as "⊞ Win" + "left arrow" + "C".
-The order of keypress matters in this scenario as the action is executed during keydown, not keyup.
 Pressing the <kbd>Ctrl</kbd> key will first execute "⊞ Win" + "left arrow".
 Pressing the <kbd>C</kbd> key first will execute "C" + "⊞ Win" + "left arrow".

 ## Remap Shortcuts